 Unfortunately, skincare products are an area the FDA doesn’t tightly regulate, despite the fact that many skincare products contain ingredients that can be harmful to our health.
 Many people aren’t aware that over-the-counter acne treatments list only the more common side effects on their product labels — they fail to inform people of rare but very serious side effects that can occur and that you should be on the lookout for..

 Here we explore a well-known acne treatment brand—Proactiv.

 Proactiv has several 3-step skincare lines based on the active ingredients benzoyl peroxide, glycolic acid (an alpha hydroxy acid), hyaluronic acid and salicylic acid.
 The most basic of Proactiv’s multi-step systems works via “the low-concentration benzoyl peroxide cleanser, an alcohol-free toner, and the low-concentration salicylic acid lotion,” says board-certified dermatologist Dr. Jessie Cheung.
 “The same exact ingredients are available much cheaper at the drugstore, but not as a simple 1-2-3 step program.”

 What Causes Acne?

-The resident bacteria present in the skin’s pores is known as propionibacterium acnes (P. acnes).
+The bacteria present in the skin’s pores is known as propionibacterium acnes (P. acnes).
 Benzoyl peroxide has an antibacterial effect on P. acnes, acts as an anti-inflammatory agent, and as a peeling agent that sheds the skin’s exterior.